 Contingent liabilities, which mainly consist of certain guarantees and letters of credit issued for customers, are possible obligations that arise from past events.
-As their occurrence, or non-occurrence, depends on uncertain future events not wholly within the control of the bank, they are not recognised in the financial statements but are disclosed in the notes to the financial statements (see Note 31).
+As their occurrence, or non-occurrence, depends on uncertain future events not wholly within the control of the group, they are not recognised in the consolidated financial statements but are disclosed in the notes to the consolidated financial statements (see Note 30).